The Future of Electricity: Future Trends in Electrical Delivery, Demand and Generation Systems

 2009 S.F.
 Emmons Lecture

-This year’s S.F.
-Emmons Lecture will be given by Tom Plant, Director of the State of Colorado Governor’s Energy Office.
-The focus of Tom’s talk will be about the future of electricity.
+Abstract: The focus of Tom’s talk will be about the future of electricity.
 Tom will address the changing nature of our electrical delivery, demand and generation systems, and the resulting necessary changes in our electricity infrastructure.
 Tom will review some of the current developments at the State and Federal level to push us toward the envisioned changes.
 Tom’s discussion of the future of electricity is very timely due to the new administration’s inauguration two days prior to the talk and the debate that will be raging throughout January on the economic stimulus bill, as well as the potential re-opening and authorization of the Energy Act of 2005.

 Biography: Tom Plant is the Director of the State of Colorado Governor’s Energy Office.
 In 2007, Colorado Governor Bill Ritter, Jr., re-created the Governor’s Office of Energy Management and Conservation (originally created in 1977 to promote energy conservation in Colorado) as the Governor’s Energy Office (GEO).
 The GEO’s mission is to lead Colorado to a “New Energy Economy” by advancing energy efficiency and renewable, clean energy resources.
 The GEO works with communities, utilities, private and public organizations, and individuals to promote renewable energy such as wind, solar, and geothermal, and energy-efficient technologies in commercial and residential buildings.
 The New Energy Economy embraces a broad mission to meet the goals of expanding renewable and clean energy resources and opportunities for the state’s economy, environment, and energy independence.le and clean energy resources and opportunities for the state’s economy, environment, and energy independence.

 Structural and Tectonic Evolution of the Douglas Creek Arch, Northwestern Colorado: